MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Create encryption keys in Cloud Key Management Service.
 Reference those keys in your API service calls when accessing the data in your Compute Engine cluster instances.

 **Memorize:** `B) Create encryption keys in Cloud Key Management Service.
 Use those keys to encrypt your data in all of the Compute Engine cluster instances.`

-**Quick reason:** Create encryption keys in Cloud Key Management Service.
-Use those keys to encrypt your data in all of the Compute Engine cluster instances.

 <details>
 <summary>Full explanation</summary>